 We’re constantly bombarded with information about gen X, gen Y, and now gen Z in mainstream media.
 So much so that they are an obvious topic of discussion when it comes to planning a recruitment strategy.
-But there’s another generation that we may be overlooking that will have a big impact on your business in the next ten years: baby boomers (people born during the post-World War II baby boom between the years 1946 and 1964).
-The retirement of baby boomers affects the workforce planning and forecasting in general, but it will have a particularly significant effect on the healthcare sector.
+But there’s another generational business impact that’s coming in the next ten years: baby boomers.
+The retirement of baby boomers affects the workforce planning and forecasting in general, but it will have a particularly significant effect on the healthcare HR sector.

-By 2029, when the last of the baby boomers reach retirement age, the number of Americans 65 or older will climb to more than 71 million, which is a 73 percent increase, according to Census Bureau.
-These figures mean that there will be more patients to care for than ever before, and with more chronic illnesses.
-Patients will need more care than families as a whole can give, leading to the demand for in-home care or assisted living options.
+By 2029, the number of Americans 65 or older will climb to more than 71 million; a 73 percent increase, according to Census Bureau.
+This means there will be more patients to care for than ever before, with more chronic illnesses.
+More patients will need more care, leading to the demand for in-home care or assisted living options.

 Although people aged 65 and older represent only 12 percent of the population, the following depicts the portion of healthcare they account for: